s-almeda/shmspace/public/christmas2025messages.md

 ## For yuqian
 dear yuqian,
-happy holidays yuqian!!!
+happy holidays!!!! 🧀🧀🧀 ♥️

-you are such a huge inspiration to me, and it has been such an honor to get to work with you, let alone hang out with you and be your friend!!!
+Thank you for the awesome creativity you put into the world. you are such a huge inspiration to me, and it has been such an honor to get to work with you, let alone hang out with you and be your friend!!!

-I look back fondly on the offsite week where we got to hang out in person and I was also able to admire your awesome outfits...
+I often look back fondly on the offsite week, when we got to hang out in person and I was also able to admire your awesome outfits...

-Looking forward to seeing the awesome creative work you make in 2026 and hopefully getting to hang out in person too.
-I
+Looking forward to seeing the awesome creative work you make in 2026 and hopefully getting to hang out in person again, too.

+Wishing you a restful holiday time and a happy happy new year!

-Your friend,
+your friend,
-Shm
+shm

 ## For max
 dearest max,